plunify/InTime/configuration/readme.md

 `"C:/Program Files/Plunify/InTime/v2.6.11/bin/intime.exe" -mode batch -platform minimal s intime_install_FPGA_tools.tcl`

 For Linux, just change to where intime.sh is located.
 The output should be the same as the Vivado Tcl Console.

+For more information on this, please refer to the InTime [documentation](https://docs.plunify.com/intime/configuration.html)